 To be eligible for Renaissance Scholars, you must:

-- Internship opportunities and presentations at conferences: MCHC (March) and Beacon Conference (June)
+- Presentations at Conferences: MCHC (March) and Beacon Conference (June).

-- Fall scholarship of $191 for in-county tuition for Renaissance Scholars Honors Program Seminar (1 credit)
+- Fall scholarship of $201 for in-county tuition for Renaissance Scholars Honors Program Seminar (1 honors credit).

 Cinder Cooper Barnes